Skip to contents

 # get raw version of data

-raw <- get_data(d_ml, type = 'raw')
+raw <- get_data(d_ml, type = "raw")

 # keep information on which set the observation was in (train/test)

-raw <- get_data(d_ml, type = 'raw', split_id = 'train_test')
+raw <- get_data(d_ml, type = "raw", split_id = "train_test")

-The slot outcome contains a list giving name, the standardized names of the output column in the data sets (.out for regression/classification, .time and .status for survival), as well as mode, a character string of the outcome mode regression/classification/survival.
+The slot outcome contains a list giving name, the standardized names of the output column in the returned data sets (.out for regression/classification, .time and .status for survival), as well as mode, a character string of the outcome mode regression/classification/survival.

-The source slot simply passes the source attribute of feature, NULL if no such attribute is defined.
+The source slot simply passes the source attribute of feature, NULL if no such attribute was defined.
 If build() from the martini package was used to generate feature, this attribute lists the full paths of the files that were used in data generation of feature.

 Data preparation and documentation

-• If data_prep has less columns than data_raw, details on removal can be found in d_ml$removed$cols.
+• If data$prep has less columns than data$raw, details on removal can be found in d_ml$removed$cols.

 d_ml$removed$cols %>%